ritsth/ReactNativeApp-Branch/README.md

 2. **Image Classification:**
    - A TensorFlow-based image classification model is integrated to identify plant species.
+   - Leveraged a TensorFlow image classification model trained on a dataset of over 200 plant species.
    - Simply snap a photo of a plant to learn everything you need for its care.

 3. **Social Networking:**
    - Create user profiles to upload plant photos.